dtmutsvanga/FixedMemoryAlloc/README.md

 #define FMA_BIT_DEPTH		32U
 ```

 2. Call `#define FMALLOC_CTOR(objName, blockSz, nBlocks)` in your source file.
-The macro declares a static `tFMAlloc` struct, an associated buffer and a handler (pointer) with the name `objName` type and reserves the aligned memory blocks of size `blockSz` and number `nBlocks`.
+The macro declares a static `tFMAlloc` struct, an associated buffer and a handler (pointer) with the name `objName` and reserves the aligned memory blocks of size `blockSz` and number `nBlocks`.
 Note that if `blockSz` is not aligned to `FMA_BIT_DEPTH`, the library automtically rounds-up the allocation for alignment.
 ```cpp
 #include "fxdMemAlloc.h"
 #define TEST_BLOCK_SIZE 35